josephg/egwalker-paper/reg-text.typ

 == Document versions

 In order to correctly interpret an operation such as $italic("Delete")(i)$, we need to determine which character was at index $i$ at the time when the operation was generated.
-Due to convergence, any two replicas that have the same set of events must be in the same state.
+Due to convergence, any two replicas that have the same set of events must be in the same state; hence, the state of the document must be a deterministic function of the set of events that have occurred.
-The set of events that happened before a given event $e$ is exactly the set of events that were known to the replica at the time when $e$ was generated.
+The set of events that were known to the generating replica at the time when a given event $e$ was generated is exactly the subset of events that happened before $e$, i.e., $e$'s parents and all of their ancestors.
-Since the state of the document must be a deterministic function of the set of events, the parents of $e$ unambiguously define the document state in which $e$ must be interpreted.
+Therefore, the parents of $e$ unambiguously define the document state in which $e$ must be interpreted.
-//Moreover, the set of events that happened before some event $e$ does not change, because an event is only added to the graph once all of its parents are present, and an event's set of parents is immutable.

-We define the _version_ of an event graph to be its frontier set:
+Given an event graph $G$ (represented as a set of events), we define the _version_ of $G$ to be its frontier set:

 $ sans("Version")(G) = {e_1 in G | exists.not e_2 in G: e_1 -> e_2} $